tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
-- in lookup of upper leastFP, consider refactoring lookup and normalization to match rule in paper
 - in lower leastFP rule, consider case of non-relational least fixed point
 - move inhabitability check to typing
     - learning variables to be BOT should be allowed